Planned neighborhood in midtown Atlanta.

 The Center for Quality Growth and Regional Development seeks to improve the design, operation, efficiency, and livability of neighborhoods, cities, and regions by examining the direct impacts and implications of the way investments and decisions are made that affect the built environment.
 We promote awareness of sustainable, efficient, and health-supportive design of the built environment through the development of context-sensitive solutions.

-Related Project: Estimating the Safety Benefits of Context Sensitive Solutions (CSS)
+Estimating the Safety Benefits of Context Sensitive Solution

 Questions?